miiwo/granblue_api/README.md

 <u>**Other endpoints require an API key to access.**</u> Please open an issue on this project to request an API key.

+Ex (Weapon endpoint with name filter on "Abyss") `https://api./skyfaring-domain.xyz/v1/weapons?name=Abyss`

 Alternatively use cURL on the Command Terminal:
-Ex. `curl -H "Authorization: Bearer <API_KEY>" https://api.skyfaring-domain.xyz/v1/weapons?name=phoenix `
+Ex2. `curl -H "Authorization: Bearer <API_KEY>" https://api.skyfaring-domain.xyz/v1/weapons?name=phoenix`

 > [!NOTE]
-> I try to keep it up during 9am-5pm EST hours, but it may be down due to cloud hosting cost concerns :(
+> At minimum, I try to keep it up during <u>9am-5pm EST</u> hours, but it may be down in other hours due to cloud hosting cost concerns / maintenance.
 > For API Key access, please make an issue on the repository requesting access.
 ---